ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Development: Dedicated 10 Gbps transfer node for faster file transfers in to and out from Wynton

-* Migration: The UCSF Macromolecular Structure Group (MSG) compute cluster (~1,300 physical cores and ) is incorporated into Wynton
+* Migration: The UCSF Macromolecular Structure Group (MSG) compute cluster (~1,300 physical cores) is incorporated into Wynton

 See also [NEWS]({{ '/about/news.html' | relative_url }}).